HenriquesLab/Fieldguide_3DPrinting_Microscopy/README.md

-# 3Dprint_field_guide
+# 3Dprinting_field_guide
-A repository of 3D models referenced in "The field guide to 3D printing in microscopy"
+A repository of 3D models referenced in "The field guide to 3D printing in microscopy" (URL: ; doi: )

 All the 3D models in this repository we're designed by the authors using OpenSCAD, except the following: